 ICCL2020 in a nutshell

-Conference that brings together researchers and practitioners working at the interface of large/complex logistics sytems and advanced computational methods from the fields of Operations Research, Business Analytics, and Artificial Intelligence.
+Conference that brings together researchers and practitioners working at the interface of large/complex logistics systems and advanced computational methods from the fields of Operations Research, Business Analytics, and Artificial Intelligence.

 Special Issue Theme

-Authors are invited to submit full papers for publication in Springer's Lecture Notes in Computer Science (LNCS).
-A selection of papers will be invited to a post-conference special issue in a relevant journal.
-The theme of this special issue: Computational Intelligence in Logistics.
+Authors are invited to submit full papers for publication in Springer's LNCS.
+A selection of papers will be invited for a special issue in Annals of Operations Research.
+The theme of this special issue: Optimization and Artificial Intelligence in Logistics Management.

 Special session proposal deadline: Feb 21, 2020

 Notifications of acceptance: June 26, 2020